 Performance of annual leak detection, quantification and emissions reduction (LDAR) campaigns at all facilities.

-At Enagás, we are committed to sustainability and, hence, have made a commitment to be a carbon-neutral company by 2040.
+At Enagás, we are committed to sustainability and, hence, have made a commitment to achieve Net Zero by 2040 for scopes 1 and 2, and by 2050 for scope 3.
 As part of this commitment, we have a decarbonisation pathway based on specific energy efficiency and emission reduction measures, and the setting of interim emission reduction targets.

 These decarbonisation targets, which are set out in the company’s Energy Efficiency and Emissions Reduction Plan, are aligned with the 1.5ºC scenarios and have been set using science-based criteria.
 In addition, the company’s commitment to decarbonisation has been extended to all Enagás professionals, given that the emission reduction targets are linked to employees’ variable pay.